 Dividend Payout Ratio vs. Cash Dividend Payout Ratio

-Dividend Payout Ratios provide us valuable information on how much money a company is returning to shareholders and their ability to pay and increase the dividend.
+Dividend Payout Ratios provide us valuable information on how much money a company is returning to shareholders including their ability to pay and increase the dividend.
 One of these ratios is far superior to the other.

 Investors seek dividends because they provide value today.
-Dividend are real, they can’t be faked or brought about by accounting fraud.
+Dividends are real, they can’t be faked or brought about by accounting fraud.
 Dividends provide an indication of the health of a company, especially in the long run.

-Since dividends are so vital to investment returns we don’t want to blindly buy dividend stocks.
-There are ratios that give us critical information when analyzing companies and their dividends.
+These ratios that give us critical information when analyzing companies and their dividends.